verumsolum/orf_weather/data-management.md

   * This can also be used to combine whatever data source with `singleDaysWeather`
     * **NOTE**: Updates to
-    `singleDaysWeather` will be required, as it currently does much of the mutating that used to be found in `data-raw/readweatherdata.R`
+    `singleDaysWeather` were required, as it used to do much of the mutating that used to be found in `data-raw/readweatherdata.R`
-    The new version should be much simpler.